 Notice to European Union Users and Users Outside of Canada

 HCP Diagnostics operations are located primarily in Canada.
 If you provide information to us, the information will be transferred out of your country and sent to Canada.
 By providing information to us, you are consenting to its storage in Canada and as described in this Policy.

-Please keep us informed if your personal information changes.
+Please keep us informed if your personal information changes between testing appointments.
 You have the right to request access to and to correct your own personal information.
 You also have to right to remove your consent, however please note that the removal of your consent may mean you may not be able to participate in services provided by HCP Diagnostics.

 For any questions, please contact us.